 Hinduism.
 There is no shortage of temples and pilgrimage sites in India for the Hindu faith – some easily accessible, many not, on the tops of mountains and in extremely remote areas.
 In our opinion a visit to Varanasi (Benares) encapsulates many of the sects within Hinduism and gives a wonderful insight into Hindu religious practice.
 The Khajuraho Group of Monuments is a group of Hindu and Jain temples in Madhya Pradesh, India, about 175 kilometres southeast of Jhansi and epitomises the incredible sculptural and architectural skills of the 10th century

 Islam.
-Jama Masjid is the largest mosque in India, located in old Delhi and easily accessible for all.
+Whilst Taj-ul Masajid in Bhopal is the largest mosque in India, Jama Masjid located in old Delhi is the more easily accessible for all.
 Its sheer scale is breathtaking and its capacity for worshipers enormous.
 One of the most holy places of Islam in India is the Ajmer Sharif Dargah in Ajmer, Rajasthan, where its believed that no prayer goes unanswered.
 The white marble tomb of Sheikh Salim Chishti, commissioned by the court of Mughal Emperor Akbar, is one of the most significant Sufi shrines in India and also considered as a sacred place among Hindus, occupying a prominent position in the centre of Fatehpur Sikri.
 If you’re in Mumbai its worth a foray to Haji Ali Dargah, located at the end of an islet that protrudes into the Arabian Sea in Southern Mumbai.

 Jainism.
 Only approx 4 million Jains, renowned for their protection of all living things, live in India but are found in 34 out of 35 states.
 The state of Jharkhand, with a population of 16,301 Jains also contains the holy pilgrimage centre of Shikharji.